mdubourg001/quaestio/README.md

-# Quaestio - The Offline Quiz Application
+# Quaestio - The client-side only quiz app